WistfulHopes/NightSkyEngineOLD/README.md

+## ORIGINAL PROJECT ARCHIVED, GO TO https://github.com/WistfulHopes/NightSkyEngineRewrite FOR THE NEW VERSION

 # NightSkyEngine
 A fighting game engine written in Unreal Engine 5.
 Please note that this is incredibly early in development, and has several missing pieces and major issues.
 While it is not production ready, if you're interested in the engine, I recommend downloading it and trying to make a character with it.